Ismaykeo/spring-batch-partitioner-kafka-docker/README.md

 ````
 curl -fsSL https://get.docker.com | bash
 ````
-But this command only install docker, if you is using Ubuntu or derivations, you can run the code below.
+But this command only install docker, if you are using Ubuntu or derivations, you can run the code below.
 ````
 sudo apt install docker-compose